danknights/mice5035/README.md

 Mac users try the "Native Client for MAC using IPSec" instructions here: https://it.umn.edu/downloads-guides-install-ipsec-native

 If those don't work, see more options here: https://it.umn.edu/downloads-guides

+### Install R on your computer
+Instructions for installing R can be found here (Steps 1 and 2): http://gabedev.com/3004/software_guide/